DavidHickman/tnris.org/content/markdown/news/2015-11-05-digging-into-augmented-reality-sandbox.md

 <figcaption>Forum Attendees gathered at the sandbox during breaks between presentation sessions.</figcaption>
 </figure>

-But, aside from all that educational stuff, no matter how old you get, no one can resist the urge to play with sand.
+But, aside from all that educational stuff, no matter how old you get, no one can resist the urge to play in the sand.

 ## Make Your Own
 <img class="img-responsive pull-right" src="{{m.link('static/images/updates/2015/sandbox_structure.jpg')}}" alt="A view of the Full Structure">

 All the software and techniques for building the Augmented Reality Sandbox are free and open source.
-The only costs to you are the components, materials and your time.
+The primary costs to you are the components, materials and your time.

 <a class="btn btn-md btn-danger btn-center" href="http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/" >Visit the AR Sandbox Instructional Page</a>

 In order to assist do-it-yourself efforts, Mr. Kreylos recently created a series of videos illustrating the core steps necessary to add the AR component to an already existing sandbox.
 There are three main steps: two include calibrating the Kinect 3D camera with respect to the sandbox, and one to calibrate the data projector with respect to the Kinect 3D camera (and, by extension, the sandbox).
-These videos elaborate on steps described in the AR Sandbox software’s README file, but sometimes videos can be worth more than than a 1000 READMEs.
+These videos elaborate on steps described in the AR Sandbox software’s README file, but sometimes videos can be worth more than words, especially setting up such a v

 <figure>
   <img class="img-responsive" src="{{m.link('static/images/updates/2015/sandbox_guts.jpg')}}" alt="The components on the top of the sandbox, labels for the PC, Projector, and Kinect">